Balog de Manko Bük: Expropriation of Castle Mesterházy

 The Balogh Mankóbüki were owners of the castle Mesterházy (Mesterházy kastély), in the village of Csehimindszent in the Vas County (Eisenburg) until it was expropriated by the communist government in 1945.

-The estate had belonged to the Mesterházy noble family since 1871 but came to the possession of Aladár Balogh de Manko Bük through his marriage with the widow of Gyula Mesterházy (1869 - 1914) in 1915.
+The estate had belonged to the Mesterházy noble family since 1871 but came to the possession of Aladár Balogh de Manko Bük through his marriage with the widow of Gyula Mesterházy (1869–1914) in 1915.
 It was renovated in 1929.

 It was originally built by the Croatian Counts of Festetics de Tolna (Austro-Hungarian princes since 1911) around 1782 and was later acquired by the zalabéri Horváth noble family in 1839 and lastly by the Mesterházy's in 1871 until 1914.

 The property was taken from the Balogh de Mankobük family and forcefully nationalized by the Hungarian government after the end of World War II, in 1945.
 It was subsequently used by the state for different public activities during the following decades.

 Karl Balog de Mánko-Bük

-He was born in (1766 in Bük and died in 1842 in Vienna).
+He was born in 1766 in Bük and died in 1842 in Vienna.
 The captain had been stationed in 1795 in Kőszeg, which was the seat of the district administration, as lawyer of the Transdanubian District Board (Kőszegi Kerületi Táblanak).
 This institution had been founded in 1724 and was responsible for Nobles's property, inheritance and other financial matters.

-His military career took him through Temeswar and Karlsburg in the Principality of Transylvania, (today in Romania), as well as Brünn and Olmütz in Moravia (today in the Czech Republic).
+His military career took him through Temeswar and Karlsburg in the Principality of Transylvania, (today in Romania), as well as Brno and Olomouc in Moravia (today in the Czech Republic).
 He fought during the Napoleonic Wars for the Austrian Empire.

 The captains oldest son, Oberleutnant Josef Balog v.
 Manko-Bük (1801 in Temeswar), lived in Fürstenfeld (Styria) and Königsdorf during his active military career.

 Anton Balog de Manko-Bük

-Born in Karlsburg (25 July 1805), Principality of Transylvania, Austrian Empire (today Alba Iulia, Romania), as son of Captain Josef Balog de Mankó-Bük (1766 - 1842).
+Born in Karlsburg (25 July 1805), Principality of Transylvania, Austrian Empire (today Alba Iulia, Romania), as son of Captain Josef Balog de Mankó-Bük (1766–1842).

 He attended the Theresian Military Academy at Wiener Neustadt, near Vienna, in 1817.
 He became Fähnrich or Officer Candidate on 21 October 1825 at the Hungarian k.k regiment "Erzhog Albrecht" n.44.
 In 1830 he ascended to Lieutenant, was promoted to Oberleutnant in 1834 and to Hauptmann (captain) on 1 January 1836.

 He was Adjutant of "His Excellency / Seiner Exzellenz" Feldmarschall-Leutnant Baron Lauer.

 He married Aloysia v.
 Widemann (Vienna 1816 - Klosterneuburg 1866), daughter of an Hauptmann-Auditor, with whom he had four children.

 Anton (Hung.
 Antal) Balog de Manko-Bük died on 7 October 1844 in Vienna.